andriidemko/MEAN-Stack-Craigslist-Motorcycle-Notebook/README.md

 >This was my Treehouse Full Stack Dev certificate capstone demo.
 You can see a working version of this on [YouTube](https://youtu.be/v0DUT5olGbk).

+This is a MEAN stack app (MongoDB, ExpressJS, AngularJS, NodeJS) that searches Philadelphia Craigslist motorcycle listings, saves listings, and allows a user to annotate listings.
+It doesn't have to be for the Philly area, nor limited to motorcycle listings.
+I just happen to live in the Philly area and like motorcycles.
+It was a no-brainer when creating my Capstone project for my Treehouse capstone project.
+You can pretty much configure this for just about anything and anywhere when perusing Craigslist.

 ### Installing Packages
 You should run these commands in order to install dependent libraries/packages.